-With the implementation in 2010 of stringent new impaired-driving laws in BC, plus a heightened awareness among the public in general toward alcohol-fuelled accidents, greater responsibility is being placed on licensed establishments to be accountable for the actions of both their staff and their patrons.
+With the implementation of stringent new impaired-driving laws in BC, plus a heightened awareness among the public in general toward alcohol-fuelled accidents, greater responsibility is being placed on licensed establishments to be accountable for the actions of both their staff and their patrons.

 When it comes to exercising duty of care, employers can manage their risk by putting in place and properly following a Responsible Beverage Service (RBS) Program, including Serving It Right.